 Guest services, on your left as you enter, serves as the park headquarters and information center, similar to City Hall in the Magic Kingdom and Guest Relations at Epcot and the Animal Kingdom.
 Go there for a schedule of live performances/Times Guide, lost persons, Package Pick-up, lost and found (on the right side of the entrance), general information, or in an emergency.
 If you haven't received a map of the Studios or a Times Guide, get one here.
 To the right of the entrance are locker, stroller, and wheelchair rentals.

-About one-half of the complex is set up as a theme park.
 As at the Magic Kingdom, you enter the park and pass down a main street.
 Only, this time it's Hollywood Boulevard of the 1930s and 1940s.
 At the end of Hollywood Boulevard is a replica of Hollywood's famous Chinese Theater.
 Lording over the plaza in front of the theater is a 122-foot-tall replica of the sorcerer hat Mickey Mouse wore in the animated classic Fantasia.
 Besides providing photo ops, the hat is the park's most central landmark, making it a good meeting place if your group becomes separated.
 In case you're wondering, Mickey would have to be 350 feet tall to wear the hat.

 Though modest in size, the open-access areas of the Studios are confusingly arranged (a product of the park's hurried expansion in the early 1990s).
 As you face the hat, two guest areas--Sunset Boulevard and the Animation Courtyard--branch off Hollywood Boulevard to the right.
 Branching left off Hollywood Boulevard is the Echo Lake area.
 The open-access Backlot wraps around the back of Echo Lake, while Pixar Place's attractions are behind the Chinese Theater and to the left of the Animation Courtyard.
 You can experience all attractions here and in the other open-access sections of the park according to your tastes and time.
 Still farther to the rear is the limited-access Backlot, consisting of the soundstages, technical facilities, wardrobe shops, administrative offices, and backlot sets.
 These are accessible to visitors on a guided tour by tram and foot.